up/tworph/README.markdown

     		buttons: '.MY_DIV_LINK',   // <a href="javascript:;" class="MY_DIV_LINK">[LINKNAME]</a>
     		width: '800px',            // Width of MY_DIV
     		height: '340px',           // Height of MY_DIV
-    		fontsize: ['0.1em', '1em'] // Font size of MY_DIV (the first value is neccasary for zooming) });
+    		fontsize: ['0.1em', '1em'] // Font size of MY_DIV (the first value is neccasary for the text zooming) });
 	});
 	</script>`